janhq/jan/docs/docs/how-we-work/project-management/project-management.md

 - `Urgent bugs`: assign to an owner (or @engineers if you are not sure) && tag the current `sprint` & `milestone`
 - `All else`: assign the correct roadmap `label(s)` and owner (if any)

+#### Request for help

+As a result, our feature prioritization can feel a bit black box at times.

+We'd appreciate high quality insights and volunteers for user interviews through [Discord](https://discord.gg/af6SaTdzpx) and [Github](https://github.com/janhq).